onox/orka/awt/README.md

 Ada 2012 library for managing input devices and windows that can display 3D graphics.

-To display content rendered by OpenGL it is recommended to use [Orka][url-orka].
+It has a similar purpose as GLFW and SDL.
+To display graphics with OpenGL you need to use [Orka][url-orka].

+Currently there is only a Wayland backend for Linux.
+Hopefully in the future a backend for Windows will be added.

 ## Dependencies